troclaux/notes/nvim.md

 - use `:Ctrl+f` to navigate Vim's command history with familiar motions, such as `j` and `k`, to quickly recall and reuse previous commands

+- while in insert mode, use `Alt` to execute normal mode commands

 ## registers

 - black hole register